Westmont Hilltop school police officer resigns after less than four months

 The move to hire a SPO instead of a SRO drew criticism from some community members, but the board moved forward with hiring Grossman, who is a U.S. Army National Guard veteran and former Ohio state trooper.
 She’s also worked locally for municipal law enforcement departments.

-"I was just looked at as another school employee and not a police officer," Grossman said.
+“I was just looked at as another school employee and not a police officer,” she said.

 The former SPO said she left her job amicably and told district administrators that she’d be willing to return in the future as an SRO, because then she’d have the support needed to do the job effectively – the backing of a police force.